CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/microsoft_sysmon.md

 [The Sysmon Deploy Add-on for Cyences App](https://github.com/CrossRealms/Splunk-App-Sysmon-deploy-for-Cyences-App) installs and updates Sysmon on Windows machines.
 Also, it updates the Sysmon config file if there are any changes made to the Sysmon file.

-### Install and Maintain Sysmon on Windows Machines from deployment-server
+### Install and Maintain Sysmon on Windows Machines from Deployment Server

 1. Use **Sysmon Deploy Add-on for Cyences App** to install Microsoft Sysmon on Windows machines.